djm1329/AkkaStreamSocketTests/README.md

 ## Running using TCP socket

-A TCP socket is used out-of-the-box.
+A unix domain socket is used out-of-the-box.

 1. Open two terminal windows in the project's top-level directory.
 2. Start the "server" in one window: